 Through a publicist, Mel Gibson and Rosalind Ross announced on Friday, Sept.
 16, 2016, that Ross is pregnant with Gibson's ninth child.
-The couple has been dating for two years.
+The couple has been dating for four years.
 Gibson has seven children with his ex-wife, Robyn, and a 6-year-old daughter with his ex-girlfriend, musician Oksana Grigorieva.
-In this May 22, 2016, file photo, actor Mel Gibson, right and Rosalind Ross pose for photographers upon arrival at the awards ceremony at the 69th international film festival in Cannes, southern France.

 Maksim Chmerkovskiy and Peta Murgatroyd

 "Dancing with the Stars" ballroom professionals Maksim Chmerkovskiy and Peta Murgatroyd became engaged on Dec.
 5, 2015 after dating on and off since 2012.
 Chmerkovskiy proposed to Murgatroyd while the two were starring in "Sway: A Dance Trilogy" at the Olympia Theater in downtown Miami.
 The couple are expecting their first child, according to People magazine.

 Country music star Blake Shelton and pop singer Gwen Stefani, both judges on NBC's "The Voice," began a romantic relationship in late 2015 after Shelton and fellow country star Miranda Lambert divorced, and after Stefani and Bush lead singer Gavin Rossdale called it quits.